-Niacin is a water-soluble vitamin that has an important role in metabolism, and functioning of the nervous and digestive system.
+Niacin is a water-soluble vitamin that has an important role in the metabolism, and functioning of the nervous and digestive systems.
 It can also inhibit the breakdown of fats and hinder the formation of fatty acids and therefore can be used as an add-on therapy for hyperlipidemia (high cholesterol), including both hypercholesterolemia and hypertriglyceridemia.
 Niacin is used to treat niacin deficiency (pellagra) which may be caused by malnutrition, certain medical conditions and medicines.

 Niacin can be taken by mouth as extended-release tablets (Niaspan).
 Do not crush or chew the tablets.
 You should start with 500 mg once daily at bedtime and your doctor may increase 500 mg every 4 weeks according to your response.
 The maintenance dose is 1000-2000 mg once daily with a maximum daily dose of 2000 mg.

 When used as a dietary supplement, usual adult doses of Niacin range from 50 to 100 mg per day.

 You should take Niacin with meals.

 Avoid hot or spicy foods or liquids when or around the time taking Niacin.

 This schedule is for reference only, adjustments may be made according to individual needs.